California Natural Resources Agency Conservation Easements

 The Conservation Easement Registry was developed in response to Senate Bill 1360 (Kehoe, 2006) which created the Registry, and Assembly Bill 188 (Aghazarian, 2007), which expanded the information required for inclusion in the Registry.
 Combined, these two legislative measures require the California Resources Agency to build and maintain a publicly accessible web site for this information to facilitate better conservation and resource planning among State agencies, local government, nonprofit organizations and the public.

 The accuracy and completeness of the data in this registry depends on contributions from individual agencies.
-Questions or comments about the information in this registry should be directed to the agency "owner" for the record as reflected in "Responsible Agency" column.
+Questions or comments about the information in this registry can be submitted via the "Contact Us" link.